 In order to show the state names (or Set members), Click on the Drop down arrow in the upper right corner of the IN/OUT (Random 10 States) member present in the Row Shelf and select the Show Members in Set option from the Drop down menu as shown below

-From the below screenshot you can see the State members present in the Set
+From the below screenshot you can see the State members present in the Tableau Set

 If you want to check the States names inside the IN filed and OUT filed then Please, Drag and drop the newly created set (Random 10 Products) from Sets region to Row Shelf.
 Next, Drag and drop the State filed from dimension region to Row Shelf.

-The Computed Set members are dynamic and they change when the underlying data changes.
-In order to create Computed Sets, Please select the Dimension on which you want to create your Set and then, Right click on it will open the context menu.
+The Tableau Computed Set members are dynamic and they change when the underlying data changes.
+In order to create Computed Set in Tableau, Please select the Dimension on which you want to create your Set and then, Right click on it will open the context menu.
 Please select Create option and then select Set.. option from the context menu as shown below

-Once you select Set.. option, a new window called Create Set was opened to create Computed Sets.
+Once you select Set.. option, a new window called Create Set was opened to create Computed Set in tableau.
 We have multiple options in this window as shown below

 - Name: Please specify the Unique name for the set.
 Make sure, the name should reflect the set functionality.